Tipped Wage Laws in Florida

 What you need to know about Florida’s tipped employee wage laws:

 - If a tipped employee does not make up the difference between the lower wage ($5.54/hour) and the state minimum wage ($8.56/hour) in tips, the employer is responsible for making up the difference.

 - The tip credit only applies to hours that the employee spends working for tips.
 If a bartender spends six hours of an eight-hour shift mixing drinks and receiving tips and two hours of that shift cleaning, the employer may only claim the tip credit for those six hours.

 - An employer may require “tip pooling,” in which all tipped employees contribute a percentage or portion of their tips to a total pool that is then divided amongst all employees.
 If an employee is obligated to pool his or her tips, he or she must still receive the full minimum wage.

 - An employee cannot be required to distribute his or her tips to other employees that do not normally make tips.
 This includes cooks, dishwashers, employers, and in some cases, managers and/or supervisors.

 - “Service charges,” previously known as “mandatory tips,” are no longer considered “tips” in the state of Florida.
 Instead, these charges must be added to an employee’s paycheck and included as taxable income.

 The laws regarding tipped wages and the rights of tipped employees in Florida can be very complex.
 Arguably the most important thing for both employees and employers to remember is that tipped employees must receive at least the Florida state minimum wage of $8.56 per hour, whether it is paid by the employer or the difference made up in tips by the employee.

-If you need assistance with a tipped wages issue, reach out to USA Employment Lawyers for a free consultation.
+If you need assistance with a tipped wages issue, reach out to USA Employment Lawyers for a free case evaluation.
 Our knowledgeable and experienced Fort Lauderdale attorneys can help you work to protect your rights.